-Table 17 above lists the entities that participated in one-on-one and small group discussions.
+Table 16 above lists the entities that participated in one-on-one and small group discussions.
 Please note, this list does not reflect the entities that were invited and did not respond or were unable to participate in meetings with the State.
 In total, there were twelve entities that declined or did not respond to requests for meetings.
 Additionally, the WIOA Partner Symposium and Broadband Summit convened individuals representing several entities.
-Many of the organizations are listed above based on other engagements with the State, but the full list of attendees is not captured through this table.